Madrid Open

 Latest Tennis Betting News

-Top Madrid Open Players & History
+Top Madrid Open Past Winners

 The Madrid Open, also known as the Mutua Madrid Open, is an annual tennis tournament held in Madrid, Spain.
 The tournament was founded in 2002 and has since become one of the most important events on the ATP and WTA tours, attracting many of the world’s top players.